-Laura Harker chats with one of Berlin’s most established electro-pop maestros…
+Laura Harker chats with one of Berlin’s most cherished electro-pop maestros…

 Though known for singing in both German and English (since 2012’s Sweet Silence), Doppelstern is her first work to switch between both languages, an unusual move she puts down to a lack of German amongst some of her collaborators on the record.
 The record offers a Morgenstern-esque mix of electronica and indie pop melodies filtered through hazy, even nebulous dreamscapes.

-What does the new album tell us about where you are at in 2015 as a musician and artist?
+What does the new album tell us about where you are currently at as a musician and artist?

 Was there a concept behind the record?

 The concept of the Doppelstern album was that there was no concept.
 Nothing was prepared, and we wanted to take the moment and see what we could do together.
 What are we interested in right now?
 What’s the common denominator?
 These were the ideas we were most interested in.
 It was also just the thrill to work with musicians who I like and adore.
 The list of musicians, with whom I would love to work became longer and longer and, as I’m not a big fan of postponed ideas, it was time to let it happen.
 Doppelstern became an album with eleven spaces for songs; each song is a world of its own.

 It’s your first album for three years: what’s been happening in the meantime?